ashiklom/pecan.book/Choosing-PFTs.md

 # Use existing

+PEcAn does not automatically know what vegetations types are present at your study site so you need to select the PFT.

+Some models, such as ED2, support competition among multiple PFTs and thus you are encouraged to highlight multiple choices.
+Other models, such as SIPNET, only support one PFT at a site.

 # Creating new PFTs

 To modify or add a new Plant Functional Type (PFT), or to change a PFT's priors, navigate